magiclen/passwords/README.md

 ## Analyzer

-The `analyze` function is `analyzer` module can be used to create a `AnalyzedPassword` instance which contains some information about the input password.
+The `analyze` function in the `analyzer` module can be used to create a `AnalyzedPassword` instance which contains some information about the input password.

 Typically, we don't want our readable password to contain control characters like BS, LF, CR, etc.
 Before the analyzer analyzes a password, it filters the password in order to remove its control characters.
 And after analyzing, the analyzer will return the filtered password.